Mahnoor-Rana/docker-react/README.md

 - To run your Dockerized React app, use `docker run -p 3000:3000 your-react-app-name`, ensuring the app is accessible on `http://localhost:3000`.

 <b>Production Deployment<b>
 - For production deployment, the Docker container serves the React app using Nginx.
-Theis defined in the Dockerfile.
+The setup is defined in the Dockerfile.
 Ensure you have the proper environment variables and configurations set for production.